Cancer prevention

 Efficacy

-The evidence of effect of green tea on reducing cancer risk is inconclusive due to low methodological quality and inconsistent results.
+The evidence has low methodological quality and inconsistent results.
 These findings are based on a Cochrane review (n=142 mixed study designs: 11 RCTs and 131 nonexperimental studies)

 High green tea consumption reduced the risk for certain cancers (colon, colorectal, endometrial, gynaecological, oral, ovarian, and prostate); however, all studies reported low certainty of the evidence.